 Between November and February, the average high temperatures at Grand Canyon Village (aka the South Rim) barely climb into the low 40s.
 And the North Rim tends to get even colder.

-Dramatic winter storms regularly brings in 6 or more inches of snow at a time.
+Dramatic winter storms regularly bring in 6 or more inches of snow at a time.
 The trails can be covered with severe ice and deep snow, often making your backcountry route impassible even with microspikes.

 The Arizona Department of Transportation also closes Highway 67 (your sole access road to the North Rim) around December 1st.
 When this occurs, the National Park Service shuts down the North Rim for the season.